SuperMHP/GUPNet/README.md

 1. The releases code is originally set to train on multi-category here.
 If you would like to train on the single category (Car), please modify the code/experiments/config.yaml.
 Single-category training can lead to higher performance on the Car.

 2. If you need to evaluate the results on the testing set.
-Please modify the train set to the trainval set first.
+Please modify the train set to the trainval set first and evaluate on the test set.
 And after training, please submit a compressed file of the outputs/data.

 3. The overall code cannot completely remove randomness because we use some functions which do not have reproduced implementation (e.g. ROI align).
 So the performance may have a certain degree of jitter, which is normal for this project.